DeekshantNegi/Footem-Webapp/README.md

 # Footem-Webapp
-A website for booking turf near user
+A website for booking turf near user.